Sir John Duckworth, 1st Baronet: Battle of San Domingo

 In the Battle of San Domingo, Duckworth's squadron defeated the squadron of French when Duckworth at once made the signal to attack.
 Keats and his crew having accompanied Nelson in the pursuit of Villeneuve to the West Indies were still lamenting having missed Trafalgar.
 Keats silently suspended a portrait of Nelson from the mizzen stay before addressing the men in a manner intended to encourage enthusiasm for the cause in the coming battle.
 With the band playing ‘God save the King’ and ‘Nelson of the Nile’ the Superb having made up all ground on the fleeing enemy fired her starboard broadside as she was laid up against the Imperiale, the largest ship in the French navy.
 The conflict soon became general.
 In a severe action of two hours, two of the French ships were driven ashore and burnt with three others captured.
 Only the French frigates escaped.

 Despite this, it is thought that Duckworth was lucky to have with him captains who were used to working together instinctively and who consistent with the Nelson approach, had no need to wait for any central direction from the Admiral and the credit for the victory was due more to the initiative of the individual British captains.

-His victory over the French Admiral Leissègues off the coast of Hispaniola on 6 February together with Admiral Alexander Cochrane's squadron was a fatal blow to French strategy in the Caribbean region, and played a major part in Napoleon's eventual sale of Louisiana, and withdrawal from the Caribbean.
+Duckworth's victory over Leissègues' squadron was a fatal blow to France's military efforts in the West Indies and played a major part in the ultimate British victory in the Caribbean campaign of 1803–1810.
 It was judged sufficiently important to have the Tower of London guns fire a salute.
 San Domingo was added to Duckworth's coat of arms as words; a British sailor was added to the supporters of the Arms in 1814.